 Step 7: Measure Your Success and Setbacks

-When all planned and done, it’s important to check whether your B2B content marketing strategy is worth it.
+When all is planned and done, it’s important to check whether your B2B content marketing strategy is worth it.

 Did you achieve the SMART goals you set earlier?